bfreskura/crypto-reports/README.md

 # 📜 Crypto Summaries

-Collection of automatically generated summaries from various crypto related Telegram groups.
+Collection of automatically generated summaries from various crypto related Telegram groups and Discord servers.

-With hundreds of messages generated every day in multiple crypto Telegram groups, it's often hard to find relevant info among all the noise.
+With hundreds of messages generated every day in multiple crypto chats, it's often hard to find relevant info among all the noise.
-That's why we are developing a tool that can automatically summarize relevant information from any crypto related Telegram group.
+That's why we are developing a tool that can automatically summarize relevant information from any crypto related Telegram group or Discord server.

-Join our official Telegram group to get newest updates: https://t.me/crypto_summaries
+Join our official [Telegram group](https://t.me/crypto_summaries) or follow us on [Twitter](https://twitter.com/cryptoSummaries) to get the all the fresh updates.

 ## 📒 List of currently monitored Telegram groups